-Dr. Subramanian is an Ophthalmic surgeon specializing in Vitreoretinal Disease and Surgery.
+Dr. Subramanian is an Associate Professor in Ophthalmology and Vice-Chairman of Faculty Affairs.
+She is an ophthalmic surgeon specializing in Vitreoretinal Disease and Surgery, and is in academic practice at Boston Medical Center.
+She also sees patients at the Dedham Ophthalmic Consultants.
 Her primary areas of clinical interest include medical and surgical management of diabetic retinopathy, age-related macular degeneration, retinal detachments, hereditary retinal diseases, ocular inflammation, and ocular trauma.
-She sees patients at Boston Medical Center and Dedham Ophthalmic Consultants.
-Dr. Subramanian graduated from the University of Missouri School of Medicine and completed her residency at the University of Kansas Medical Center.
-She completed a fellowship in Vitreoretinal Disease and Surgery at Tufts University School of Medicine and Ophthalmic Consultants of Boston.
-She is currently in clinical practice and has been seeing patients and operating since 2004.
+Dr. Subramanian graduated from the University of Missouri School of Medicine and completed her residency at the University of Kansas Medical Center in 2002.
+She completed a fellowship in Vitreoretinal Disease and Surgery at Tufts University School of Medicine and Ophthalmic Consultants of Boston in 2004.

 - University of Missouri School of Medicine, MD